 This article was first published in the Marketer – Journal of the Society for Marketing Professional Services (SMPS).

-Most A/E/C firms by now recognize that having a focused and differentiating brand enables them to stand out among the sea of competitors all vying for the same customers.
+Most companies by now recognize that having a focused and differentiating brand enables them to stand out among the sea of competitors all vying for the same customers.
 What they often neglect to consider is the critical role that a well-defined brand plays in winning what can be an equally competitive crusade—the battle to attract and keep exceptional talent.

 It’s an expensive mistake – and the hiring and turnover costs are only the beginning.